Animish01/Fitness-Centre/README.md

-This project was done for the course CS F212 - DataBase Systems under the guidance of Prof. Lov Kumar sir.
+This project was done for the course CSF212 - DataBase Systems under the guidance of Prof. Lov Kumar sir.

 Team members :